 Conclusion

-What does the Quran say about the Bible?
+What does the Quran say about Christians?
 The Quran’s approach is one of both recognition and critique.
 It acknowledges the Bible as a significant revelation from God but suggests that its messages have been altered.
 The Quran encourages respectful dialogue with followers of previous scriptures and positions itself as the final and complete divine guidance.

 This relationship highlights the Quran’s role in continuing the message of earlier revelations, addressing deviations, and promoting understanding and respect among different religious communities.